Skip to content

 Usage

-Use this node to start a looped section of your workflow.
-Connect its LOOP output to the LOOP input of a Loop Close node.
-Provide start, step, end for for-loop style iteration, and/or a condition expression for while-loop style control.
-Pass any data you want to carry across iterations through the data and aux outputs into the corresponding inputs of the Loop Close node so they are preserved and updated each cycle.
+Use this node to automate repeated execution of a section of your workflow.
+Connect the LOOP output to the LOOP input of a Loop Close node.
+Configure start, step, and end for for-loop behavior, set condition for while-loop behavior, or combine both.
+Feed any data you want to persist/update across iterations via data and aux inputs; wire the corresponding outputs from Loop Open to the matching inputs on Loop Close to carry state forward.

 Inputs